ewal/collision-demo/README.md

 While high in the air, let got of the jump button.
 From time to time, the Actor will fall through the floor.

 The yellow box is a manually added box collider.
-It seems to be working fine when the main actor is colliding with it from a far height.